-The AS course requires 2 days of fieldwork, covering both physical and human geography.
-Assessment is in the form of examination questions in section B (Paper 2).
 The A level requires four days of fieldwork, spanning both the physical and human elements of the subject.
 Students will write up their findings in a 5000-word report to be teacher-assessed initially, then moderated by AQA.

 Geography is a useful and acceptable qualification in a wide variety of careers.
-Geography specialists can work in particular areas such as planning, landscape architecture, surveying and education; generally, any career in industry and commerce is available to a student with a geography qualification.
+Geography specialists can work in particular areas such as insurance, investment banking planning, landscape architecture, surveying and education; generally, any career in industry and commerce is available to a student with a geography qualification.
 Geography graduates are considered amongst the most employable due to their skillset.
 Given the current Climate Crisis and drive towards sustainability, geographers are extremely well placed in the job market.